Herover/shareviz/README.md

 If you run a editor like VSCode and get errors related to a node/better-sqlite3 version mismatch, then manually set the "Svelte Language-server: Runtime" setting to the path of your node executeable.

+When creating drizzle schema changes, run `npx drizzle-kit generate` and then `npx drizzle-kit migrate`.

 ## Production

 - Install everything `npm install`.